wallabyjs/console-ninja/README.md

 ### Network Logging

-Network logging captures the details of network requests made by your application.
+Network logging captures the details of network requests made by your browser to your application.
 Only requests related to files currently opened in your editor are logged.
 Both the `fetch` and `XMLHttpRequest` APIs are supported.

 In **community** edition the `URL`, `method` (e.g. get, post), and `status` (e.g. 200, 404, 500) are available. **PRO** edition also logs the request and response content.
 The `content-type` of payloads is used to determine the best way to display